 A number of preliminary considerations are necessary for the successful implementation of a migration project.
 For this reason, we put a workshop at the beginning of each project to clarify the technical framework.

-The analysis of a meaningful sample, which takes into account the entire period and the creation of the TIFF files, is also essential for the successful planning of a migration project.
+The analysis of a meaningful sample, which takes into account the entire period of creation of the TIFF files, is also essential for the successful planning of a migration project.

 Quantity structure, file sources and technical framework